 Tracey Strand received her Bachelor of Science degree in business management from Albertus Magnus College in New Haven, Connecticut and currently services as Office Manager for Physical Therapy Specialists.

-She has a broad range of experience in office administration and management and a proven record of far exceeding individual and team performance objectives.
+She has a broad range of experience in office administration and management as well as a proven record of far exceeding individual and team performance objectives.